doctrine/doctrine-website/source/blog/2021-12-01-mongodb-odm-2.3.md

 ## Psalmified APIs

-Improved the documentation to make sure static analysis tools and IDEs know about the right document classes returned from `DocumentManager`, `DocumentManager`, `ClassMetadata` and other public ODM APIs.
-This includes generics support when you extend `DocumentRepository`.
+In-code documentation has been immensely improved to make sure static analysis tools and IDEs know about the right document classes returned from `DocumentManager`, `ClassMetadata`, and other public APIs.
+This includes generics support for your own repositories extending `DocumentRepository`.

 ```php
 use Doctrine\ODM\MongoDB\Repository\DocumentRepository;